PGnome® - Whole Genome Sequencing

 Note that saliva and buccal specimens are not accepted for WGS.
 DNA from saliva invariably includes microbial and food DNA which interfere with WGS.

-- Guideline Recommended Genes: The American College of Medical Genetics and Genomics recommends all labs performing WES or WGS report pathogenic variants in specific genes that cause certain, mostly dominantly inherited disorders (v3.0; Miller et al. 2021.
-PubMed ID: 34012068).
+- Guideline Recommended Genes: Recent recommendations are that labs performing WES or WGS should report pathogenic variants in selected genes that cause (mostly) dominantly inherited disorders (Version 3.2, Miller et al. 2023.
+PubMed ID: 37347242).
 These disorders are treatable and/or preventable.
 Included on this list are some cancer predisposition conditions, heart conditions associated with sudden death, and conditions that could result in severe health consequences if surgery is performed with certain anesthetics.
 Only pathogenic and likely pathogenic variants are reported.

 LIMITATIONS AND OTHER TEST NOTES

-Interpretation of the test results is limited by the information that is currently available.
-Better interpretation should be possible in the future as more data and knowledge about human genetics and this specific disorder are accumulated.
+Limitations of NGS: Interpretation of the test results is limited by the information that is currently available.
+Better interpretation should be possible in the future as more data and knowledge about human genetics and genetic disorders improves.

-Our detailed variant analysis and interpretation is focused on the coding exons and immediate flanking non-coding DNA (± 10 bp).
-Although the millions of variants detected in other parts of the genome are used to assist with SV detection and other applications, we do not at this time attempt to interpret every variant outside of coding and immediate flanking regions.
+Detailed variant analysis and interpretation is focused on the coding exons and immediate flanking non-coding DNA (± 10 bp).
+We do not attempt to interpret every variant outside of coding and immediate flanking regions.
+When warranted by sequence results (for example a single pathogenic variant in a recessive gene), rare variants within selected genic regions will be investigated.

 Runs of mononucleotide repeats (eg (A)n or (T)n) with n >8 in the reference sequence are generally not analyzed because of strand slippage during amplification.